-If you’re experiencing poor video quality, there could be a few reasons:
+If you’re experiencing poor video quality on your Tablo, there could be a few reasons:

 Poor TV Antenna Reception

 If the video has an occasional breakup, a few pixels at a time, or some brief buzzes in the audio, the problem is most likely TV antenna reception.